libp2p/specs/connections/stream-migration.md

 seamlessly.
 The final state of the new stream should be the same as the initial state of the old stream.

+The protocol should only be used when the initiator knows the responder understands the stream-migration protocol (otherwise you'll waste a roundtrip).

 The protocol works as a prefix before another protocol.
 If we are creating a stream for some user protocol `P`, we coordinate the stream-migration protocol first, and then negotiate protocol `P` later.
 The initial stream-migration